 The office of the Town Sanitarian has made an informal finding that properties on Dean Road and on Pocono Road from Silvermine to Route 25 have had systematic septic failures.
 Repairs cannot conform to current standards, primarily due to hard soil conditions with poor drainage in the entire area.

 The Sanitarian office has successfully petitioned the Board of Selectman to allow the installation of sewers to be investigated.
 Consequently, the WPCA has begun the task to determine possible routing and costs.
 Given the green light from the Planning Commission, an early step in the process was to have a Public Hearing to review the project with affected property owners.
 The project was put on the priority list for 2018.
-A more definitive study is underway for a 2018 presentation.
+A more definitive grant study is pending for Fall of 2019.
+[More …]